These Holocaust quotes take the weight of expressing the horrors of the Holocaust in words.

 21. “Yes, I lay in my grave.
 But if you lie in a grave long enough, you get accustomed to it and you don’t want to part from it.” – Isaac Bashevis Singer

-22. “Sooner or later in life everyone discovers that perfect happiness is unrealizable, but there are few who pause to consider the antithesis: that perfect unhappiness is equally unattainable.
-The obstacles preventing the realization of both these extreme states are of the same nature: they derive from our human condition which is opposed to everything infinite.” – Primo Levi
+22. “Sooner or later in life everyone discovers that perfect happiness is unrealizable, but there are few who pause to consider the antithesis: that perfect unhappiness is equally unattainable.” – Primo Levi

 23. “Escape was not our goal since it was so unrealistic.
 What we wanted was to survive, to live long enough to tell the world what had happened in Buchenwald.” – Jack Werber